Opinion | As Trump rages, a new plan to prevent a 2024 coup quietly advances

 For instance, Trump’s latest claim is that the mere fact that we’re debating ECA reform shows he was right in saying his vice president should have invalidated Joe Biden’s electors, kicking them back to states.
 They could have then sent sham electors, overturning Trump’s loss.

-Trump’s thought is this.
-Because one facet of ECA reform would clarify that the vice president has no role in counting electors, Trump says, this must mean Mike Pence did have the power to refuse to count them.
+Trump’s thought is this: Because one facet of ECA reform would clarify that the vice president has no role in counting electors, this must mean Mike Pence did have the power to refuse to count them.

-“It has now been shown that he clearly had the right” to do this, Trump raged in one statement.
+“It has now been shown that he clearly had the right to do” this, Trump raged in one statement.
 He insisted the only reason Jan.
 6 happened at all is because Pence blinked.
 Trump also fumed that Pence should have “overturned the election.”

 In other words, the attack Trump incited on our government was a righteous effort to correct a grievous wrong done to him and his supporters.
-The move to reform the ECA proves it: Pence did have the power to correct that wrong, but didn’t.
+The move to reform the ECA proves it: Pence did have the power to correct that wrong but didn’t use it.

 By doubling down on this unabashed stance — that exploiting the ECA to keep him in power illegitimately would have been the right thing to do — Trump has strengthened reformers’ hand.
 In flaunting his corruption, Trump has clarified the debate: Opposing ECA reform is now firmly aligned with making it easier for him to pull off a rerun next time.